newadays/MITIntroToDeepLearning/README.md

 # MIT Intro to Deep Learning 2025
-[MIT Intro to Deep Learning 2025](https://introtodeeplearning.com/) Adaptive Linear Minimal Mean Square Error Equalizer(MMSe) for communication channels Copyright (c) 2015, 'Gbenga Awodokun All rights reserved.
-Currently re-writing all these codes in Java.
-If you prefer java, it would be available soon.
+[MIT Intro to Deep Learning 2025](https://introtodeeplearning.com/)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: